awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* string
+- *Default:* No namespace ID is used.

-For Grants This is the consumer namespace that are in the same account as the producer.
+For single account grants, this is the consumer namespace ID.
 For cross-account grants, `namespaceId` is ignored.

-For Consumers
-This pertains to the producer's namespace ID.
-This is required for both same or cross account scenarios.
+For consumers, this is the producer namespace ID.
+It is required for both single and cross account data sharing.

 ---